jchen1ca/walnut/image_augmentation.md

 <a name='applicable'></a>
 ## Situations that Data Augmentation is  not Applicable
-1)	OCR can’t use vertical flipping, because “6” after flipping is “9”.
-2)
+Not every image data augmentation method can be used for any applications.
+We need to consider the infomation that the data augmentation added.
+Sometimes a data augmentation method can mess up the dataset.
+For example, in numerical OCR model training, we can’t use vertical flipping, because “6” becomes to "9" after vertical flipping.

 <a name='package'></a>
 ## Common image Augmentation Packages